HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/index.md

 Refer to the follwing pages for more information:

 - **[Install HCL DX Picker](../dx_picker/installation/index.md)**<br>
-This section provides the steps to install and Deploy HCL DX Picker.
+This section contains steps to install and deploy HCL DX Picker.

 - **[Access DX Picker](../dx_picker/access/index.md)**<br>
-This section provides the steps on how to access HCL DX Picker.
+This section provides steps on how to access HCL DX Picker.

 - **[Usage of HCL DX Picker](../dx_picker/usage/index.md)**<br>
 This sections shows how the DX Picker can be used.

 - **[Limitations](../dx_picker/limitations/index.md)**<br>
-This section lists the current limitation of HCL DX Picker.
+This section lists the current limitations of HCL DX Picker.